-St. John's wort and cyclosporine (Barone et al., 2000; Breidenbach et al., 2000; Mai et al., 2000; Ruschitzka et al., 2000; Moschella and Jaber, 2001) and between grapefruit juice and felodipine (Bailey et al., 1989; Paine and Oberlies, 2007) are now textbook examples of clinically significant pharmacokinetic NP-drug interactions (NPDIs).
+Natural products (NPs), which include botanical dietary supplements and foods, can precipitate clinically significant pharmacokinetic interactions with conventional drugs.
+These interactions can manifest as enhanced or reduced pharmacological effect(s) of the object drug.
+Discovered ≥20 years ago, the pharmacokinetic interactions between St. John's wort and cyclosporine (Barone et al., 2000; Breidenbach et al., 2000; Mai et al., 2000; Ruschitzka et al., 2000; Moschella and Jaber, 2001), and between grapefruit juice and felodipine (Bailey et al., 1989; Paine and Oberlies, 2007), are now textbook examples of clinically significant pharmacokinetic NP-drug interactions (NPDIs).
 Despite the clinical impact of these interactions, guidelines for systematically prioritizing commercially available NPs for NPDI investigations are nonexistent.
 As such, discovery of clinically significant NPDIs is left to chance and remains almost exclusively a bedside-to-bench process.
-This Recommended Approach, the first in a series of Recommended Approaches to be released by the Center of Excellence for Natural Product Drug Interaction Research (NaPDI Center), proposes a solution to this problem: a decision-making strategy for systematically identifying high-priority NPs that are likely to precipitate clinically significant pharmacokinetic NPDIs that warrant rigorous evaluation.
+This Recommended Approach, the first in a series of Recommended Approaches to be released by the Center of Excellence for Natural Product Drug Interaction Research (NaPDI Center) (citation for accompanying commentary), proposes a solution to this problem: a decision-making strategy for systematically identifying high-priority NPs that are likely to precipitate clinically significant pharmacokinetic NPDIs that warrant rigorous evaluation.